 Free personal training courses might seem like a great alternative.
 However, these aren’t designed to replace a certification program but to supplement your education.

 If you are ready to pursue a career in personal training, having the right tool at your side will make your job much easier.
-To that end, we encourage you to check out Hevy Coach––the all-in-one platform for coaches and trainers, where you can keep track of your entire roster from a single dashboard.
+To that end, we encourage you to check out Hevy Coach––the all-in-one platform for personal trainers and coaches, where you can keep track of your entire roster from a single dashboard.
 Write programs, answer questions, track progress, make adjustments, and more.

 FAQs